vectronic/homebridge-alarm-panel/README.md

 # homebridge-alarm-panel
 > A [Homebridge](https://github.com/nfarina/homebridge) plugin providing an alarm system with a web UI.

+**NOTE**: This is no longer actively developed as I have been required by my insurer to move to a "certified" solution (which costs a lot more and does the same thing).

 ### Aim

 Provides a web UI alarm panel to view and manage a HomeKit based alarm system.